 There are many different learning styles.
 Some children may be visual learners who need to watch before they experiment on their own.
 Others are aural learners who are listening, even when they are across the room.
 Kinesthetic learners need to move!
 Tell a kinaesthetic learner that he can't move and you are actually hurting his learning process.
 Therefore, a child's learning in class happens in a multi-layered way - through active participation, watching others move, experimenting with instruments and even by just being there and listening to you sing.
 Instead of waiting for your child to do something in class, let yourself go and do it yourself.
 Then, watch and listen to her at home, and you will see and hear how much she is learning and absorbing in class.

 What happens after we complete a semester?

-There are nine Music Together song collections and three Canta y Baila song collections.
+There are nine Music Together song collections and a growing number of Canta y Baila song collections.
 A different song collection is used each semester, so when you register for your next semester, you can look forward to new songs and chants, taught with the same kinds of activities.
 Because your child will be at a different place developmentally, an activity will be exciting to him whether it is because of its familiarity or because he can grasp it in a new way.

 What if we didn't start in the fall?
 Has my child missed something?

 Because the semesters are non-sequential and the activities are designed to be accessible to a child at his own developmental stage, a child can enter the program at the beginning of any semester and at any age.

 What if we miss a class?

 Schedule a makeup online, even before you miss any classes.
 In the last week of the semester, makeup spots can be harder to find, and earned makeups do not carry to the next semester.
 By scheduling ahead you may find that you never end up missing any classes at all, and if that happens, your bonus visit was a gift from us.
 These are great opportunities to make sure that a parenting partner, friend, grandparent, aunt, or alternate babysitter gets familiar with your child's music too.

 How do I sign up?